nick-jonas/assemblejs/README.md

 #AssembleJS

-##### A light framework for fast front-end development based on Backbone, RequireJS, SASS, and Twitter Bootstrap.
+##### A light bootstrap for fast front-end development based on Backbone, RequireJS, SASS, and Twitter Bootstrap.

 ## Requirements